aplteam/Tatin/docs/InstallingTheTatinServer.md

 A Tatin server can send emails, broadcasting any crashes.
 For that you must specify a couple of things in this section.

-The INI file is well dcoumented, so you should have no trouble to make the necessary adjustments.
+The INI file is well documented, so you should have no trouble to make the necessary adjustments.

 ## On Logging